-One of the community’s unique features is its huge quantity of nature preserves and virgin prairie.
+One of the community’s unique features are its nature preserves and virgin prairie land.
 These areas are serviced by The Wildlife Discovery Center (WDC), a museum that teaches children and adults alike about the habitats and animals that thrive in the area.

 Recreation and Amenities